gbastas/deep-guitar-separation/README.md

 ### Algorithm 1 — Custom Audio Data for GS-Aux

+Below we sketch out the algorithm to create GS-Aux, either for mic or pickup data:
 ```
 Input:
   - Audio mixture x ∈ ℝᵀ from GuitarSet solos